Welcome!

 I also teach and work with individuals, not-for-profits, and other organizations.

-I am based in the Washington, DC Metro area.
+I am based in Washington, DC.

 More: